 Refresh a dataset stored on OneDrive or SharePoint Online

-Importing files from OneDrive, or SharePoint Online, into the Power BI service is a great way to make sure the work you’re doing in Power BI Desktop stays in sync with the Power BI service.
+Importing files from OneDrive or SharePoint Online into the Power BI service is a great way to make sure your work in Power BI Desktop stays in sync with the Power BI service.

 Advantages of storing a Power BI Desktop file on OneDrive or SharePoint Online

-When you store a Power BI Desktop file on OneDrive or SharePoint Online, any data you’ve loaded into your file’s model is imported into the dataset, and any reports you’ve created in the file are loaded into Reports in the Power BI serviced.
-When you make changes to your file on OneDrive or SharePoint Online, such as adding new measures, changing column names, or editing visualizations, once you save the file those changes will be updated in the Power BI service too, usually within about an hour.
+When you store a Power BI Desktop file on OneDrive or SharePoint Online, any data you’ve loaded into your file’s model is imported into the dataset.
+Any reports you’ve created in the file are loaded into Reports in the Power BI service.
+Let's say you make changes to your file on OneDrive or SharePoint Online.
+These changes can include adding new measures, changing column names, or editing visualizations.
+Once you save the file, Power BI service syncs with those changes too, usually within about an hour.

-You can perform a one-time, manual refresh right in Power BI Desktop by selecting Refresh on the Home ribbon.
-When you select Refresh here, the data in the file’s model is refreshed with updated data from the original data source.
-This kind of refresh, entirely from within the Power BI Desktop application itself, is different from manual or scheduled refresh in Power BI, and it’s important to understand the distinction.
+You can do a one-time, manual refresh right in Power BI Desktop by selecting Refresh on the Home ribbon.
+When you select Refresh, you refresh the file’s model with updated data from the original data source.
+This kind of refresh happens entirely from within the Power BI Desktop application itself.
+It's different from a manual or scheduled refresh in Power BI, and it’s important to understand the distinction.

-When you import your Power BI Desktop file from OneDrive, or SharePoint Online, data, along with other information about the model is loaded into a dataset in Power BI.
-In the Power BI service, not Power BI Desktop, you want to refresh data in the dataset because that is what your reports, in the Power BI service, are based on.
-Because the data sources are external, you can manually refresh the dataset by using Refresh now or you can setup a refresh schedule by using Schedule Refresh.
+When you import your Power BI Desktop file from OneDrive or SharePoint Online, you load data and model information into a dataset in Power BI.
+You'll want to refresh the dataset in the Power BI service because that's what your reports are based on.
+Because the data sources are external, you can manually refresh the dataset by using Refresh now or you can set up a refresh schedule by using Schedule Refresh.

-When you refresh the dataset, Power BI does not connect to the file on OneDrive, or SharePoint Online, to query for updated data.
-It uses information in the dataset to connect directly to the data sources to query for updated data it then loads into the dataset.
-This refreshed data in the dataset is not synchronized back to the file on OneDrive, or SharePoint Online.
+When you refresh the dataset, Power BI doesn't connect to the file on OneDrive or SharePoint Online to query for updated data.
+It uses information in the dataset to connect directly to the data sources and query for updated data.
+Then, it loads that data into the dataset.
+This refreshed data in the dataset isn't synchronized back to the file on OneDrive or SharePoint Online.

-In Power BI, Refresh Now and Schedule Refresh is supported for datasets created from Power BI Desktop files imported from a local drive where Get Data/Query Editor is used to connect to and load data from any of the following data sources:
+Power BI supports Refresh and Schedule Refresh for datasets created from Power PI Desktop files imported from a local drive where you use Get Data or Query Editor to connect to and load data from the following data sources.